-in the womb.
-Id.7 And while few courts have addressed the issue, already one state supreme court has convincingly argued that wrongful death liability cannot sensibly be limited to wrongs inflicted upon viable unborn children.
+limited to wrongs inflicted upon viable unborn children.
 Presley v.
 Newport Hosp., 117 R.I.
-177, 365 A.2d 748 (1976).
+177, 365 A.2d 748 (1976).16

 Roe's imposition of birth and viability requirements (as predicates for personhood and a compelling state interest in protecting prenatal life, respectively) therefore represented a major setback in the law.
-Roe embraced the very same distinctions that the law of torts (and, to a lesser extent, crime) was in the process of finally and completely repudiating.
+See generally Bopp, Jr. & Coleson, The Right to Abortion: Anomalous, Absolute, and Ripe for Reversal, 3 B.Y.U.
+J. Pub.
+L. 181, 246-83 (1989) (survey of fetal rights in legal contexts other than abortion).
+Roe purported to constitutionalize the very same distinctions that the law of torts (and, to a lesser extent, crimes) was in the process of finally and completely repudiating.